Most of them are outdated, but provide historical design context.

 core_id: on which core of the die this CPU resides

-will contain the requested CPU policy.
-The valid values for
+cpuPolicy that will contain the requested CPU policy.
+The valid values

 none: no pinning or policy selected, this is regular VM with shared CPUs